DanPearce/CI_PP3_Battleships/README.md

 </details>

 ### End Game
 The end game features the ability to tell the user if they have won or lost the game!
-Immediatly after this the user as asked if they would like to play again - which will reset the game and its boards - or to quit the game.
+Immediately after this the user as asked if they would like to play again - which will reset the game and its boards - or to quit the game.

 - User Stories: 5, 6, 12